-Learning Has No Age: The Global Recognition of Shruti Nagvanshi’s “Shiksha Plus Programme” and a New Chapter for Lifelong Learning in Varanasi
+๐ŸŒธ Learning Has No Age: The Global Recognition of “Shiksha Plus initiative” of Shiv Nadar foundation and a New Chapter for Lifelong Learning in Varanasi

-🌸 Learning Has No Age: The Global Recognition of Shruti Nagvanshi’s “Shiksha Plus Programme” and a New Chapter for Lifelong Learning in Varanasi
+๐ŸŒธ Learning Has No Age: The Global Recognition of “Shiksha Plus Initiative” of Shiv Nadar foundation and a New Chapter for Lifelong Learning in Varanasi

 By PVCHR / JMN Blog Desk

 When local initiatives are rooted in empathy, dignity, and community empowerment, they often travel far beyond the borders of their origins.
-Such is the inspiring journey of “Shiksha Plus Programme,” led by Shruti Nagvanshi and implemented by Jan Mitra Nyas (JMN) with the support of the Shiv Nadar Foundation in the Bada Gaon block of Varanasi.
+Such is the inspiring journey of “Shiksha Plus initiative” of Shiv Nadar foundation and implemented by Jan Mitra Nyas (JMN) in the Bada Gaon block of Varanasi.

 Recently, the programme gained international visibility when Piotr Bartoszewicz-Malicki, Head of the European Parliament Info Hub, reshared Dr. Lenin Raghuvanshi’s LinkedIn post, calling it an interesting post by Dr. Raghuvanshi, an EUVP Alumnus from India.